inchkev/pos-tagging-ling227/README.md

 ### Python Viterbi

 The Python Viterbi implementation is in the `viterbi_python` directory.
-To specify the dataset, set the `UD_BASE` variable to the dataset's prefix (without "train.conllu", "dev.conllu", etc).
+To specify the dataset, set the `UD_BASE` variable to the dataset's prefix (without "train.conllu", "dev.conllu", etc. as those are automatically appended).
 To run, use `python viterbi.py`.

 ### C++ Viterbi